CanDIG/GraphQL-interface/README.md

 ## Purpose

-Proof-of-concept service built to display GraphQL integration with CanDIGv2 stack.
+A proof-of-concept service built to display the integration of a GraphQL endpoint with the CanDIGv2 stack.
 For information on how to build the service locally, go to the [docs folder's README](docs/README.md).
-If you are building via the CanDIGv2 stack, follow the instructions present in the CanDIGv2 repo documentation.
+If you are building this via the CanDIGv2 stack, follow the instructions present in the CanDIGv2 repo documentation.